 How many sessions do I get as an EAP?

-- This depends on the contract between your employer and the provider, it can be anywhere between 3 or 10 until we help you achieve your outcome.
+This depends on the contract between your employer and the EAP Provider, it can be anywhere between 3 or 10 sessions per year.
+Contact us for more details.

 Will my boss find out?